A Sciences and Humanities Major Program

 You’ll do interdisciplinary course work in the natural sciences, social sciences, and humanities to gain insight into the physical and societal causes and effects of environmental problems, integrating these disciplines in economic, political, and societal policy solutions.

-Choose your major concentration and career track
+Choose your own career track

-Major concentrations and tracks, such as conservation biology, pre-health program, environmental law, sustainable business, sustainable architecture and urban planning, environmental journalism, or sustainable agriculture, are developed through course electives, internships, study abroad, senior thesis research, and our Alumni Career Advisory Board, allowing you to graduate with a clear academic profile and strong professional resume.
+Career tracks such as conservation biology, pre-health program, environmental law, sustainable business, sustainable architecture and urban planning, environmental journalism, or sustainable agriculture, are developed through course electives, internships, study abroad, senior thesis research, and our Alumni Career Advisory Board, allowing you to graduate with a clear academic profile and strong professional resume.

 Access to world-class Fordham and NYC facilities